-Affixes, whose meaning is obvious to the average English speaker (i.e., un+clean, or fear/-less, etc.), are sometimes called productive, whereas the more obscure ones, whose meaning is not immediately obvious, are called unproductive.
+Affixes, whose meaning is obvious to the average English speaker (i.e., un-+clean, or fear/-less, etc.), are sometimes called productive, whereas the more obscure ones, whose meaning is not immediately obvious, are called unproductive.
 Why?
-Because the average English speaker, without the knowledge of classical Latin or Greek, would not know their meanings and, consequently, will not use them to form new words.
+Because the average English speaker, without the knowledge of classical Latin or Greek, would not know their meanings, and consequently will not use them to form new words.
 Here is

-A Selected List of Some Common ('Productive') English Affixes:
+A Selected List of Some of the More Common ('Productive') English Affixes: